 If you complete your MBBS degree outside of India, you will be required to pass the Foreign Medical Graduate Examination (FMGE) screening test in order to register with the MCI or any state medical council and practice medicine in India.
 The test is conducted twice a year by the National Board of Examinations for Indian nationals and Overseas Citizens of India (OCI).
 FMGE is based on the MBBS curriculum.

-Manav Education Consultants helps you to find perfect college/ university to fulfill your MBBS dream hassle free.
-Our experts will guide you through out the procedure.
+Manav Education Consultants helps you to find the perfect college/university to fulfil your MBBS dream hassle-free.
+Our experts will guide you throughout the procedure.
 Contact us for more information.